-Mix the soy sauce, water, vinegar, minced garlic (and chilli powder if using) in a dipping bowl.
+Mix the soy sauce, water, vinegar, minced garlic (and gochugaru / chilli powder if using) in a dipping bowl.

 To Make the Korean Pancake Batter:

 Place the Korean pancake mix into a large bowl and top with the cold water and egg.
 Mix until batter is smooth.
-Add the spring onions and seafood mix to the batter and stir through.
+Add the seafood mix, spring onions, kimchi and cabbage to the batter and stir through until evenly mixed.

 To Cook the Pancakes